troyraen/PGB_testing/deploy2cloud_Aug2020/kafka-console-connect.md

 but when I used that, running the console consumer (below) => complained of being asked for a password.
 [This answer](https://help.mulesoft.com/s/article/javax-security-auth-login-LoginException-Could-not-login-the-client-is-being-asked-for-a-password) led me to look at this `prinicpal` line and compare it to the consumer config, which has `sasl.kerberos.principal=pitt-reader@KAFKA.SECURE`.
 Changing the above to match.

-4. Run java command to set an environment variable for the file you just created:
+4. Set an environment variable so Java can find the file we just created:
 ```bash
 export KAFKA_OPTS="-Djava.security.auth.login.config=/home/troy_raen_pitt/consume-ztf/kafka_client_jaas.conf"
 ```